r4victor/tenthousandmeters/content/blog/python_bts_05.md

 }
 ```

-Let's analyze what it means:
+Let's analyze what it does:

-1. The names of variables are strings.
-They are stored in a tuple in a code object called `co_names`.
+1. The names are strings.
+They are stored in a code object in a tuple called `co_names`.
 The `names` variable is just a shorthand for `co_names`.
 The argument of the `STORE_NAME` instruction is not a name but an index used to look up the name in `co_names`.
 The first thing the VM does is get the name, which it's going to assign a value to, from `co_names`.
 2. The VM pops the value from the stack.
 3. Values of variables are stored in a frame object.
 The `f_locals` field of a frame object is a mapping from the names of local variables to their values.
-The VM assigns a value `v` to a name `name` by setting `f_locals[name] = v`.
+The VM associates a name `name` with a value `v` by setting `f_locals[name] = v`.

-We can learn from this that:
+We should learn from this two crucial facts:

 * Python variables are names mapped to values.
-* Values are references to Python objects.
+* Values of names are references to Python objects.

-The logic for executing the `LOAD_NAME` opcode is a bit more complicated because the VM looks up the value of a variable in several places:
+The logic for executing the `LOAD_NAME` opcode is a bit more complicated because the VM looks up the value of a name not only in `f_locals` but also in a few other places:

 ```C
 case TARGET(LOAD_NAME): {